rogmide/springboard/ReactJS/Assessment/react-2/conceptual.md

 - What is the purpose of the React Router?

+  It is a standard library for routing in react.
+Enable navigation among views of various components, allowing the browser to change the URL and keeps the UI in sync with the URL.

+  `React v6 had some changes` from the previous version, here are the main component:

+	- `BrowserRouter`
+   	- `Routes`: This is a change in v6 previous versions used `<Switch></<Switch>`

+		> Relative s and s

+		> Improve: Routes are chosen based on the best match instead of being traversed in order.

+	- `Route`
+	- `Link`

 - What is a single page application?

+	- A single-page application is a website that dynamically re-writes a current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.

 - What are some differences between client side and server side routing?